marywam/Agri-Records-Backend/README.md

 #Install python-decouple
 💡This package lets Django read secrets from a .env file.
---Run this in your virtual environment-- pip install python-decouple
+#Run this in your virtual environment
+pip install python-decouple

 ✅ Create a .env file